TLDR: a solo play account using Tunnel Goons and The Eternal Caverns of Urk.

 And I go forward.

 The cavern is wide here.
-Filled with strange yellow fungi of many hard-edged facets.
+Filled with strange yellow fungi, faceted like gems.
 Their geometry seems something more than random and I contemplate them for some time.
 The air here has grown warm and humid.
 And glowing drops of water fall form the ceiling in a florescent rain.
-Parched, and unwilling to drink from my flask, trusting this unnatural water over the unknown liquid in the gifted flask, I point my face toward the cavern ceiling and drink.
+Parched, and unwilling to drink from my flask, I decide to accept this unnatural water instead.
+I point my face toward the cavern ceiling and drink.

-My heart freezes as I see a flabby mantis clinging to the ceiling.
-Inverted over me and frozen in with it's thorny forelimbs reaching toward me.
+My heart freezes as I see a flabby mantis clinging to the ceiling above, thorny forelimbs reaching toward me.
 Had I not looked up ...
 I shudder to think.

-In my head!
+A voice in my head that is!
 "Come out little one.
 Show yourself to me.
 I am no threat to one such as you.
 We will be friends."

 It's a soothing voice, but something tells me not to trust it.
 [Roll+Erudite, Success - barely].
 I know better than to come out, but I find myself unable to move.
 I call out loudly.
 "Help!"